395t/review-assignments/_summaries/wu2021rethinking_1.md

-<u>Strategy #1</u>: using mini batch during inference
+<u>Strategy #1</u>: using mini-batch during inference

-Solution: compute  population statistics based on mini batch instead during inference
+- Method: compute population statistics based on mini-batch instead during inference

-Result: train-test inconsistency is reduced
+- Result: train-test inconsistency is reduced

 <u>Strategy #2</u>: using population batch during training

-Solution: apply FrozenBN in the last few epochs
+- Method: apply FrozenBN in the last few epochs

-Result: train-test inconsistency is reduced when the batch size is small
+- Result: train-test inconsistency is reduced when the batch size is small